Supervisor training with deliberate practice at Sentio

 What is Deliberate Practice in clinical supervision?

-Is the DP Supervision Training Program really free?
+Is the supervisor training program really free?

 How many CE credits does the program provide?